Users

 Sessions

 Users have sessions in FusionAuth.
-Sessions are equivalent to refresh tokens.
+Sessions are represented by refresh tokens.
 Their lifetime is controlled by the tenant or application refresh token settings.

 These appear in the administrative user interface under the Sessions tab (you may need to scroll if your screen is small):